What type of fireplace can I have?

-The following illustrations and descriptions should give you a good idea of where you can start.
+The following illustrations and descriptions should give you a good idea of how to identify your flue type.

 Common in older houses, earlier than 1960.
 The class 1 chimney is identifiable by 7" (180mm) or greater diameter flue.
 The existing chimney must be structurally sound, please check before the installation of a new fireplace.